jumpingjoy/watchnationpro/garmin-venu-review.md

 Our rating: ★★★★★ | 😎

-Incidents such fall can be tracked through Garmin connect app during outdoor walk, run and an activity.
-Immediate alerts will be sent to emergency contacts which are saved in the Garmin connect app.
-The Garmin connect app doesn’t initiate any calls/texts to emergency services.
-Alerts, LiveTrack link and GPS location will be sent to emergency contacts.
+Garmin Connect can track incidents such as falls can be tracked through Garmin connect app during the outdoor walk, run, and activity.
+Watch sends Immediate alerts to emergency contacts which are saved in the Garmin connect app.
+The Garmin Connect app doesn’t initiate any calls/texts to emergency services.
+Alerts, LiveTrack link, and GPS location will be sent to emergency contacts.

-#### How does emergency SOS safety feature work in Garmin Venu?
+#### How does the emergency SOS safety feature work in Garmin Venu?

 Our rating: ★★★★★ | 😎

 Up to 50 emergency contacts can be saved in Garmin connect app.
-Incident detection feature can be switched on or off as per your needs.
+You can switch on the incident detection feature or switch-off as per your needs.

 Manual assistance can also be requested.
 For requesting assistance and incident detection, you must have updated emergency contacts.
-Otherwise, these features can’t be enabled.
+Otherwise, you cannot enable these features.

 ### Garmin Venu Review: General Body Activity Tracking Related Features